moonbell-e/AI_Implementation/README.md

-# Project-B
+# Perfect Taste
-The game of the year
+This project is an honours thesis for the university.
+The genre of the project is roguelike and the main topic of the project is cookery.
+In it, I am implementing artificial intelligence using GOAP and FSM patterns and building an ecosystem of agents.